Lead Opinion

 Id. (emphasis in original).

-In light of these precedents, we can appreciate why the Court of Criminal Appeals found that there was sufficient confusion in the case law to conclude that the military judge in this case had not abused his discretion in applying
+In light of these precedents, we can appreciate why the Court of Criminal Appeals found that there was sufficient confusion in the case law to conclude that the military judge in this case had not abused his discretion in applying R.C.M.
+1001(b)(5)(D) to the defense sentencing evidence.
+Griggs,

 Second, so-called “retention evidence” is classic matter in mitigation, which is expressly permitted to be presented by the defense.
 As noted in Aurich, “the fact that a member of an armed force has sufficient trust and confidence in another member is often a powerful endorsement of the character of his fellow soldier.”
-31 M.J. at 96.
-Moreover, though “[h]aving rehabilitative potential is a mitigating factor.
-Lacking rehabilitative potential is not an aggravating factor.”
-Id. at 97 n. *.

 We reach this conclusion with caution.
 As recognized in Ramos, there can be a thin line between an opinion that an accused should be returned to duty and the expression of an opinion regarding the appropriateness of a punitive discharge.
 Obviously, an accused cannot return to serve in his unit if he receives a punitive discharge.
-42 M.J. at 396.
-But an explicit declaration that an accused should not receive a punitive discharge or that any such discharge should be of a certain severity is disallowed for the defense not because of

-We are also cognizant of Government counsel‘s concern, expressed during oral argument, that if the defense is allowed to admit such testimony in mitigation, the Government is without recourse.
+We are also cognizant of Government counsel’s concern, expressed during oral argument, that if the defense is allowed to admit such testimony in mitigation, the Government is without recourse.
 We disagree.
 Consistent with the historical concerns regarding command influence, the Government is free to rebut such assertions.
 As stated in Aurich, “if an accused ‘opens the door’ by bringing witnesses before the court who testify that they want him or her back in the unit, the Government is permitted to prove that that is not a consensus view of the command.”
-31 M.J. at 96-97.

 Prejudice Analysis

 The question now becomes whether Appellant was prejudiced by this error.
 We test the erroneous admission or exclusion of evidence during the sentencing portion of a court-martial to determine if the error substantially influenced the adjudged sentence.
 See United States v.
-Boyd, 55 M.J.
-217, 221 (C.A.A.F.2001) (citing Kotteakos v.
-United States, 328 U.S. 750, 765, 66 S.Ct.
-1239, 90 L.Ed.
-1557 (1946)).
-If so, then the result is material prejudice to Appellant‘s substantial rights.
+Boyd,

-On one hand, evidence that a servicemember can “continue to be an asset” to his unit and service or that he can still be of “great potential” to his service is valuable mitigation matter, even “unusual” evidence, as stated by Appellant counsel at oral argument.
-Moreover, Appellant‘s case was heard by members who, in the end, awarded Appellant less punishment than the Government asked for, suggesting that they were receptive to Appellant‘s mitigation case.
+On one hand, evidence that a service-member can “continue to be an asset” to his unit and service or that he can still be of “great potential” to his service is valuable mitigation matter, even “unusual” evidence, as stated by Appellant counsel at oral argument.
+Moreover, Appellant’s case was heard by members who, in the end, awarded Appellant less punishment than the Government asked for, suggesting that they were receptive to Appellant’s mitigation case.

 On the other hand, even as redacted, the exhibits contained favorable language to Appellant.
 For example, three exhibits stated the authors’ view “that everyone deserved a second chance.”
-The other three letters stated in unredacted text the authors’ continued desire to work with Appellant.
-The remaining portions of the six exhibits were laudatory and were a part of ten such commendatory letters from a variety of civilian and military personnel praising the value of Appellant‘s service.
-In addition, Appellant‘s personnel file contained a number of unfavorable performance reports and adverse counseling entries.
-The members were also aware that during the pendency of Appellant‘s trial, he had received nonjudicial punishment for violating a no-contact order involving a witness in the case.
+The other three letters stated in unredaeted text the authors’ continued desire to work with Appellant.
+The remaining portions of the six exhibits were laudatory and were a part of ten such commendatory letters from a variety of civilian and military personnel praising the value of Appellant’s service.
+In addition, Appellant’s personnel file contained a number of unfavorable performance reports and adverse counseling entries.
+The members were also aware that during the pendency of Appellant’s trial, he had received nonjudicial punishment for violating a no-contact order involving a witness in the case.

 Although this is a close case on prejudice, we believe the balance tips in favor of Appellant in light of the qualitative nature of the excluded statements and the potential impact they may have had upon the members.
 Evidence from fellow servicemembers who would have stated that Appellant should be retained because of his potential to the Air Force may have had a significant impact on the members, given the value that military members place on respect from peers and superiors.
 Significantly, one technical sergeant, a coworker and supervisor, who was the Group’s Noncommissioned Officer of the Year in 2000, would have expressed the following view: “I have two airmen I’d gladly trade just to keep him.
 I feel the Air Force could use more airmen like him.”